-- 5.34 Policy in respect to highway safety and capacity is provided by SDLP Policies ENV1 (2), T1 and T2.
+- 5.35 Policy in respect to highway safety and capacity is provided by SDLP Policies ENV1 (2), T1 and T2.
 Paragraph 110 of the NPPF states that development should ensure that safe and suitable access can be achieved for all users to a site.
-Paragraph 111 of the NPPF advises that development should only be refused (on highway grounds) where it would result in an unacceptable impact on highway safety. - 5.35 Policy VP1 and the NYCC Interim Parking Standards requires: - 2 and 3 bed dwellings: 2 off street parking spaces; - 4+ bedroom: three off street parking spaces. - 5.36 NYCC Highways have objected to this application, due to lack of visibility when vehicles are manoeuvring from the parking spaces.
-The site is on a single carriage way with no pavements. - 5.37 Due to a lack of visibility, drivers exiting the parking spaces would have to 'edge out' onto the highway blindly.
-The potential highway safety issue is vehicles colliding with other vehicles and any pedestrians, which are travelling along Beckfield Lane. - 5.38 This site has previously had permission for a holiday cottage.
-This permission has now lapsed.
-Highways objected to the application for a holiday cottage, but only on parking grounds.
-No comments were made regarding visibility.
-Despite past history, this application must be re-assessed and against current planning policy as set out above. - 5.39 Two off street parking spaces are shown for the new dwelling.
+Paragraph 111 of the NPPF advises that development should only be refused (on highway grounds) where it would result in an unacceptable impact on highway safety. - 5.36 Policy VP1 and the NYCC Interim Parking Standards requires: - 2 and 3 bed dwellings: 2 off street parking spaces; - 4+ bedroom: three off street parking spaces. - 5.37 The first scheme proposed a dwelling with a siting alongside the edge of Beckfield Lane.
+This arrangement would have caused significant visibility issues as drivers exiting parking spaces would have to 'edge out' onto the highway blindly. - 5.38 The amended scheme has set the dwelling back by 2m.
+This new siting has significantly improved the available visibility and NYCC Highways have removed their objection to the planning application. - 5.39 The proposed parking spaces for the new dwelling achieves a recommended 45m visibility splay to the west.
+The visibility for parking spaces at Caru is less than the recommended distance of 45m to the west.
+However, both NYCC Highways and officers consider that the new parking spaces at Caru is an improvement on the existing situation in Highway safety terms.
+The existing situation is vehicles reversing onto the highway with limited visibility due to the existing garage.
+The new spaces would have improved visibility both to the east and west. - 5.40 Should planning consent be granted, it is recommended that permitted development rights are removed for walls/railing/fencing beyond the principal elevation of the two properties and any existing walls along the frontage are reduced to less than 600mm.
+This will ensure visibility is available for the lifetime of the development. - 5.41 Two off street parking spaces are shown for the new dwelling.
 This is in accordance with local standards.
-The scheme replaces the current number of spaces for the existing property (2), which is deemed acceptable even though the number of bedrooms in the existing dwelling is not known. - 5.40 In summary, highway safety issues are expected to arise due to lack of visibility.
-Therefore, the proposal is not in accordance with paragraphs 110 and 111 of the NPPF and Local Plan Policies ENV1(criteria 2), T2.
+The scheme replaces the current number of spaces for the

+- existing property (2), which is deemed acceptable even though the number of bedrooms in the existing dwelling is not known. - 5.42 In summary, no highway safety issues are expected to arise.
+Therefore, the proposal is in accordance with paragraphs 110 and 111 of the NPPF and Local Plan Policies ENV1(criteria 2), T2.